gsaileshkumar/loan-app/README.md

 - The accounting software and decision engine are already implemented.
 The backend uses mock data to simulate the response from these services.
 - Balance sheet provider gives balance sheet in csv format
-- Decision Engine approves Loan if `preAssessmentValue` is greater than 50% else the loan is not approved
+- Decision Engine approves Loan if `preAssessmentValue` is at-least 60% else the loan is not approved
 - Decision Engine only grants 80% of the required loan amount

 ## Architecture